Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Ensures you have everything at hand for a smooth injection process.

-By following these steps, you're on the right path to a successful Mounjaro shot6.
-Don't forget, your doctor is there to help and answer any questions7.
+By following these steps, you're on the right path to a successful Mounjaro shot.
+Don't forget, your doctor is there to help and answer any questions.

 Where to Inject Mounjaro: Approved Injection Sites